History of The City of Willows

 Growth, Railroads, and Resilience

-Willows railway station courtesy of Meriam Library, CSU, Chico
+Willows Railway Station Courtesy of Meriam Library, CSU, Chico

-Great Fire of Willow 1883 cit.
-Silvey, J. M. Ruins of Willow, Great Fire, October 11th 1883.
-N.p., 1883.
-Print.
+Great Fire of Willow, 1883 Citation: Silvey, J. M. Ruins of Willow, Great Fire

 The Glenn County Courthouse: A Symbol of Civic Pride